-Oregon’s best river fishing takes place in the winter.
+Oregon’s best river fishing takes place in the winter, when the small rivers along the Coast receive enough rain for the steelhead to migrate in from the ocean.
 It’s the best time of year to catch trophy-size salmon and steelhead.
 The Coast also has mild weather in winter, so even though it’s wet, it’s often much warmer than other areas of the state.
+The rivers are beautiful during the winter when everything is green and, except for a few other anglers, nobody else is out there.
 Winter-run steelhead are the main attraction because of their size and extremely hard fight.
 They average 8 to 12 pounds, but fish as big as 20 pounds are caught each year.
 King salmon season runs through December, and they can sometimes top 50 pounds.

 What do you love most about this season in Oregon?